-As the country continues to experience its recent history of long, hot summers, it is becoming vitally important that we understand symptoms of heat related illnesses, especially for our seniors.
+As the country continues to experience its recent history of long, hot summers, it is becoming vitally important that we understand symptoms of heat-related illnesses, especially for our seniors.
 Our bodies work hard every day to maintain a normal temperature.
 Excessive heat forces our body to work harder than normal, which often is the root cause of heat-related illness.
 Essentially the heat forces our bodies to work beyond their limits.
 For senior citizens, this can be a dangerous - and even deadly - problem.
 With awareness and preventative measures, caregivers can help their senior loved ones enjoy a healthy, active summer.

-Seniors don't 'feel the heat' the way younger people do, and so might not be aware of the risks of high temperatures.
+Seniors don't feel the heat' the way younger people do, and so might not be aware of the risks of high temperatures.
 Physiologically, as we age our bodies lose some natural ability to regulate temperature making seniors more susceptible to temperature changes in the environment.
-One such change is that the subcutaneous layer of fat beneath the skin, which acts as a natural insulation to heat and cold, dwindles.
+One such change is that the subcutaneous layer of fat beneath the skin, which acts as natural insulation to heat and cold, dwindles.
 Also because seniors perspire less, it's harder for them to keep cool which also increases their risk of becoming overheated.

 The two most serious conditions for seniors that result from heat and exposure to high temperatures are heat exhaustion and heat stroke.
 Heat exhaustion is a non-life-threatening condition caused by loss of salt and fluid from the body that results from prolonged exposure to extreme heat.
-Characteristic symptoms of heat exhaustion include headache, blurred vision, nausea, upset stomach, ashen appearance, low blood pressure, vomiting, sluggishness, fatigue, thirst, rapid weak heartbeat, profuse sweating and moderate increase in body temperature.
+Characteristic symptoms of heat exhaustion include headache, blurred vision, nausea, upset stomach, an ashen appearance, low blood pressure, vomiting, sluggishness, fatigue, thirst, rapid weak heartbeat, profuse sweating and a moderate increase in body temperature.

-Heat stroke, on the other hand, is a life threatening condition.
+Heat stroke, on the other hand, is a life-threatening condition.
 It requires immediate medical attention.
 Heat stroke occurs when the body cannot cool itself, usually because sweating stops and the body's core temperature becomes too high.
 Conditions like obesity, cardiovascular disease and diabetes, as well as taking some medications commonly prescribed to seniors, being dehydrated or consuming alcohol in elevated temperatures, can all contribute to the increased risk of heat stroke.

 Symptoms of heat stroke include headache, dizziness, elevated or lowered blood pressure, disorientation, agitation, confusion, sluggishness, fatigue, seizures, hot dry skin, fainting, loss of consciousness, increased body temperature, rapid heartbeat and hallucinations.

 Another major issue seniors can experience due to prolonged heat exposure is dehydration.
-People age 65 and older can lose their sense of thirst, and tend to not drink enough.
+People age 65 and older can lose their sense of thirst and tend to not drink enough.
 Older people also have less ability to perspire, which is a mechanism to release heat from the body.
 In addition, many older people have chronic health problems such as diabetes, high blood pressure, and heart disease, and may take medications that can make them more susceptible to dehydration and can cause increased sensitivity to sunlight.

 Dehydration is caused by loss of salts and water in our bodies due to severe sweating, extreme heat, vomiting, diarrhea and certain medications.
-Severe dehydration can become life threatening to the elderly because there is no longer enough fluid in the body to carry blood to the organs.
+Severe dehydration can become life-threatening to the elderly because there is no longer enough fluid in the body to carry blood to the organs.
 Symptoms of dehydration include thirst, dry skin, fatigue, confusion, light headed, dry mouth, increased heart and breathing rate and decreased urination.
 Seniors who are dehydrated should be moved to a cool place to lie down and rest.
 They should drink water to replenish fluids.